GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 What is Monkeypox?

-Mpox or Monkeypox is a rare viral disease caused by the monkeypox virus, a member of the Orthopoxvirus genus in the Poxviridae family.
-Mpox is closely related to smallpox, but it is less sever and generally less contagious.
-It is a zoonotic disease, which means that the disease spreads from animals to humans.
-However, Mpox can also spread from human to human.
-Monkeypox is considered an emerging infectious disease and has gained global attention in recent years due to its outbreak outside its usual endemic regions.
+Mpox or Monkeypox is a rare viral disease caused by monkeypox virus, a member of Orthopoxvirus genus in Poxviridae family.
+Mpox is closely related to smallpox, but it is less severe and generally less contagious.
+It is a zoonotic disease, which means that disease spreads from animals to humans.
+But, Mpox can also spread from human to human.
+Monkeypox is considered an growing infectious disease and has gained global attention in recent years.

-Monkeypox was first identified in 1958 in monkeys kept for research and this how the disease got its name.
-However, monkeys are not the primary carriers of the virus.
-It is primarily found in certain rodents, such as squirrels and rats, which serve as the natural hosts.
-The first human case of monkeypox was recorded in 1970 in the Democratic Republic of Congo (DRC).
+Monkeypox was first identified in 1958 in monkeys kept for research and this is how the disease got its name.
+But, monkeys are not primary carriers of this virus.
+It is primarily found in certain rodents, such as squirrels and rats, which serve as natural hosts.
+The first human case of monkeypox was recorded in 1970 in the Democratic Republic of Congo or DRC.
 A child was diagnosed with monkeypox when the world was trying to eradicate smallpox.
-Since then, monkeypox has been endemic to certain parts of Central and West Africa, particularly in countries like Nigeria, Cameroon, and the DRC.
+Since then, monkeypox has been endemic to certain parts of Central and West Africa, particularly in countries like Nigeria, Cameroon and the DRC.

-• Clade Ia is found in endemic areas within the Democratic Republic of Congo (DRC).
-Clade Ia transmits more efficiently through human-to-human contact compared to other clades and involves a high risk.
-It is due to severe disease symptoms and 6-10% mortality rates.
+• Clade Ia is found in endemic areas within the Democratic Republic of Congo.
+Clade Ia transmits more efficiently through human to human contact compared to other clades and involves a high risk.ย It isย due to severe disease symptoms and 6-10% mortality rates.

 Signs and Symptoms of Monkeypox